Shubham-Singh-01/HacktoberFest24-Team-200/ecommerce-app/README.md

 ### 🎉 **Surprise!** This app includes a complete admin panel!

-*Discover the admin credentials by exploring the application*
+*Discover the admin panel at /admin-panel at logging in from any account, it's should have worked only with admin id-pass but prod. builds never works like dev, do they ? 😭*

 **Admin Features Include:**
 - Complete product management system